faster-cpython/benchmarking-public/results/bm-20230619-3.13.0a0-6b23e0f/bm-20230619-linux-x86_64-gvanrossum-optim_exec-3.13.0a0-6b23e0f-vs-3.10.4.md

 | Geometric mean           | (ref)                                                  | 1.30x faster                                                    |

-Benchmark hidden because not significant (1): bench_mp_pool Ignored benchmarks (18) of /home/runner/work/benchmarking/benchmarking/results/bm-20220323-3.10.4-9d38120/bm-20220323-linux-x86_64-python-v3.10.4-3.10.4-9d38120.json: 2to3, aiohttp, chameleon, django_template, djangocms, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift
+Benchmark hidden because not significant (1): bench_mp_pool Ignored benchmarks (18) of results/bm-20220323-3.10.4-9d38120/bm-20220323-linux-x86_64-python-v3.10.4-3.10.4-9d38120.json: 2to3, aiohttp, chameleon, django_template, djangocms, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 100.00% likely to be faster
+- 90% likely to have a speedup of 1.27x
+- 95% likely to have a speedup of 1.26x
+- 99% likely to have a speedup of 1.21x